belle2/tools/doc/index-01-tools.rst

   $ cd analysis_name
   $ b2setup

 to setup your analysis project.
-You can add your own basf2 `Module` to this analysis by running ::
+You can add your own basf2 `Module <basf2.Module>` to this analysis by running ::

   $ b2code-module ModuleName